farisachugthai/dynamic_ipython/docs/source/jupyter.rst

 very large, so you may want to disable it if you have a slow internet connection, or for offline use of the notebook.

-When disabled, equations etj. will appear as their untransformed TeX source. c.NotebookApp.enable_mathjax = True
+When disabled, equations etj.
+Will appear as their untransformed TeX source. c.NotebookApp.enable_mathjax = True

 extra paths to look for Javascript notebook extensions